-Dean Dezsö J. Horváth, PhD, CM and the Schulich community celebrated the outstanding achievements of four distinguished Schulich graduates at the
+Dean Dezsö J. Horváth, PhD, CM invites you to celebrate the outstanding achievements of our distinguished Schulich community members at the

 Schulich School of Business